Call Waterford Family and Cosmetic Dentistry at 910-519-1624 if you have a dental emergency.

 Emergency dental care is a general dental solution that treats urgent dental problems.
 Some of the most prevalent dental emergencies that our dental team treats include:

-• Tooth Pain: Sudden and sharp tooth pain is often caused by a tooth or gum infection.
+- Tooth Pain: Sudden and sharp tooth pain is often caused by a tooth or gum infection.
 If you are experiencing swelling, apply a cold compress to your cheek.
 Call our office and we will schedule an immediate appointment to find the cause of your pain.

 Preventative Dental Care

-Sometimes preventative dental care can stop dental emergencies from ever happening.
+Sometimes, preventative dental care can stop dental emergencies from ever happening.
 Taking care of your teeth by brushing and flossing twice a day and making regular dentist visits can prevent dental emergencies.
-Our dentists always thoroughly examine the teeth and gums during routine visits and look for signs of infection or change in the fit of your dental restoration.
+Our dentists always thoroughly examine the teeth and gums during routine visits and look for signs of infection or a change in the fit of your dental restoration.

 Emergency Dentistry FAQs